Bridgid Annisette-George

-Bridgid Annisette-George is a Trinidad and Tobago lawyer and politician.
-She has been the Speaker of House of Representatives of Trinidad and Tobago since 2015, the second female to hold the position and currently the world's second longest female incumbent to consecutively hold the office of Speaker.
+Bridgid Annisette-George is a Trinidadian lawyer and politician.
+She was the Speaker of House of Representatives of Trinidad and Tobago in 2015–2025, and was the second woman to hold the position.
+By the end of her tenure, she was the world's longest serving female incumbent Speaker of a National Legislature at the time.
 She previously served as a Senator and the third female Attorney General of Trinidad and Tobago for the PNM before resigning to return to her private law practice.